Pentec/Source-Code/README.md

 _This repository serves as a hub to store and share code for the COS301 Main Project._

+_Develop new feature in separate branch, then integrate._

 __Team Members:__
 * Maria Qumayo -- __29461775__
 * Liz Joseph -- __10075268__